 The most notable way your computer draws heat away from sensitive components is with a heat sink — normally located by the CPU or sometimes GPU — which pulls heat from its surroundings through conduction and using fins to dissipate higher temperatures across a wide area, i.e. the rest of your computer’s case and out through vents at the back.
 Heat sinks vary in size depending on the system’s expected performance, based upon Thermal Design Power (TDP).

-Heat sinks are most commonly made from aluminium alloys, a soft metal with high heat conductivity; copper is also extensively utilised, but it is more expensive than aluminium and greater in density so is only used in costlier and vaster industrial systems.
-Heat sinks are also used in some gaming consoles like the Xbox 360, which has to deal with very detailed graphics; a more highly-conductive material than aluminium is needed, so copper is largely used.
+Heat sinks are most commonly made from aluminum alloys, a soft metal with high heat conductivity; copper is also extensively utilized, but it is more expensive than aluminum and greater in density so is only used in costlier and vaster industrial systems.
+Heat sinks are also used in some gaming consoles like the Xbox 360, which has to deal with very detailed graphics; a more highly-conductive material than aluminum is needed, so copper is largely used.

 The majority of PCs also include an additional circular fan near the heat sink to aid airflow and reduce the effect on nearby components.